aelvan/Imager-Craft/README.md

         ],
     ]

-You probably need to change this to reflect your environment.
+_Please note, the path and options given are just suggestions.
+You probably need to change this to reflect your environment, and make sure that the options do what you want them to do.
+Also, not all options is necessarily available in the compiled version of the optimizers (for instance, pngquant doesn't necessarily have --strip compiled in)._

 Configuration for additional, custom optimizers can also be added.

 ### storages [array]
 *Default: `[]`*